adriancarriger/angularfire2-offline/examples/angular-cli/README.md

-# Angular-CLI Offline Tutorial 📗
+# Angular CLI Offline Tutorial 📗

 How to create an app that loads Firebase data and static resources while offline.